BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 3:Include Examples: Use relatable examples to explain difficult concepts.
 4:Organize Content: Use headings and subheadings to improve readability and navigation.
 5:Create Glossaries: Provide definitions for technical terms to help readers understand specialized language.
+6:Use Plain Language: Avoid jargon and complex terms.
+Simplify your language to make the content more approachable.
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?